MingyuKim87/VAE/README.md

 * This implementation is referred from [hwalsuklee’s tutorial](https://github.com/hwalsuklee/tensorflow-mnist-VAE)

 Different from the hwalsuklee’s program, this tutorial is not required to use other class file or functional set file.
-Within IPython notebook file, all operations in VAE are performed.
+Within this IPython notebook, all operations in VAE are performed.

 ## Result